kemckinnmsft/HOL3000/Modules/Working/instructions.md

 	>
 	>-RejectMessageReasonText “Contoso internal messages cannot be sent to external recipients.”

+	> [!KNOWLEDGE] The script runs the code below.
+This script is available online at https://aka.ms/labscripts
+	>
+	> $UserCredential = Get-Credential
+	>
+	>$Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $UserCredential -Authentication Basic -AllowRedirection
+	Import-PSSession $Session
+	>
+	> Add-Type -AssemblyName Microsoft.VisualBasic
+	>
+	> $labelid = [Microsoft.VisualBasic.Interaction]::InputBox('Enter the LabelId for your All Employees Label', 'LabelId')
+	>
+	> If(Get-TransportRule *Delete*){Remove-TransportRule *Delete*}
+	>
+	> $labeltext = "MSIP_Label_"+$labelid+"_enabled=true"
+	New-TransportRule -name "Block Confidential Contoso All Employees" -SentToScope notinorganization -HeaderContainsMessageHeader  "msip_labels" -HeaderContainsWord $labeltext -RejectMessageReasonText “Contoso internal messages cannot be sent to external recipients.”

-	>[!NOTE] In a production environment, customers would want to create a rule like this for each of their labels that they did not want going externally.
+	> [!NOTE] In a production environment, customers would want to create a rule like this for each of their labels that they did not want going externally.

 ---
 ## Demonstrating Exchange Online Mail Flow Rules